 Core Concepts

-In this article, you will learn the physics definition of pressure, and how to apply this definition to a sample of gas.
+In this article, you will learn the definition of pressure, and how to apply this definition to a sample of gas.
 From this, you will learn how gases exert pressure on a container, and what possible applications this definition has.

 Topics Covered in Other Articles